Clara M. Brinkerhoff: Early years and education

 Clara Maria Rolph was born in London, England, 8 September 1828.
-She was the daughter of Mr. and Mrs. John A. Rolph who came to the United States circa 1834-35.
+She was the daughter of Mr. and Mrs. John A. Rolph who emigrated to the United States circa 1834-35.
 Her father was an artist, whose specialty was steel engraving.
 Her mother was an artistic, literary and musical woman, with a fine voice that had been trained in the old Italian school by Maestro Domenico Corri.
 The mother trained Brinkerhoff in singing from age five through twelve.
 After the death of the mother, Brinkerhoff's musical education was continued under Henry Derwort, who tried to persuade her to go on the stage in grand opera, but respect for her dead mother's wishes kept her from an operatic career.
 She next studied with Mr. Chadwick, a teacher of ballad and English song.
 Her next instructor was Mme.
 Arnault, a pupil of Marco Bordogni, who prepared her for her debut on the concert stage.
 She took lessons in oratorio music from George Loder, conductor of the Philharmonic Society, and also studied with Mrs. Edward Loder, an oratorio singer.